 Alright, siloing is awesome and helps you manufacture real relevance while also maintaining a site’s upward mobility.

 A Small Concession

 In almost all cases I’ve found, siloed sites “break” the silo in some way or another.
 For example, the articles occasionally link to others in different categories (though rarely from what I can tell).

 This seems to indicate that while siloing seems to work well, it’s not as necessary to be as strict as it used to be (or as once thought).

-Yep, there is more than one way to do well online, many successful sites completely ignore site structure and silo principles and still do alright but there seems to be a high correlation between organised site structures and good search rankings.
+Yep, there is more than one way to do well online, many successful sites completely ignore site structure and silo principles and still do alright but there seems to be a high correlation between organized site structures and good search rankings.
 But correlation may not be causation, who knows.

-Before I give you my take on it, let me point you to two of the cornerstone articles on siloing:
+But before I give you my take on it, let me point you to two of the cornerstone articles on siloing: